RedQ/Bomb-SMS-Notifier/readme.txt

 WooCommerce order sms, order notification, custom order sms, send quick sms.

 == Description ==
 Engage with your WooCommerce store customer with modern approach.
-Enhance your user experience with Bomb - SMS Notifier by adding the ability of SMS sending to your WordPress user.
+Enhance your user experience with <a href="https://cartsy.redq.io/">Bomb - SMS Notifier</a> by adding the ability of SMS sending to your WordPress user.
 You can send SMS to any mobile number using your twilio or nexmo account.
 Sending SMS to your user for WooCommerce order status was never easy before.

 = The features offered by this plugin =